SharifuzzamanShaon/LMS_Tech_App/README.md

 ## Features

-- **User Management:** Handles user roles, authentication, and authorization.
+- **User Management**: Handles user roles, authentication, and authorization.
-- **Course Management:** Create, update, and manage courses and content.
+- **Course Management**: Enables creation, updating, and management of courses and content.
-- **Real-time Notifications:** Keeps users updated with the latest information.
+- **Real-time Notifications**: Keeps users updated with the latest information using WebSockets.
-- **Efficient Caching:** Utilizes Redis for improved performance and scalability.
+- **Efficient Caching**: Utilizes Redis for improved performance and scalability.
-- **Modern UI:** Built with Next.js for a responsive and engaging user experience.
+- **Modern UI**: Built with Next.js for a responsive and engaging user experience.
+- **Chatting Features**: Real-time chat functionality implemented with Socket.IO.
+- **Email & OTP Verification**: Ensures secure account verification.
+- **Responsive Design**: Built with Tailwind CSS and Material UI for an intuitive user interface.

 ## Installation
    ### Backend